platformatic/platformatic/docs/runtime/configuration.md

 ## Configuration Files

-The Platformatic CLI will automatically detect and load configuration files found in the current working directory with the file names listed [here](../file-formats.md#configuration-files).
+The Platformatic CLI automatically detects and loads configuration files found in the current working directory with the file names listed [here](../file-formats.md#configuration-files).

-Alternatively, a [`--config` option](../cli.md#db) specify a configuration file path for most `platformatic runtime` CLI commands.
+Alternatively, you can use the [`--config` option](../cli.md#db) to specify a configuration file path for most `platformatic runtime` CLI commands.
 The configuration examples in this reference use the JSON format.

 ## Supported File Formats